LizRem/context-constraints/README.md

 [Tokenizer](scripts/tokenizer.py): This script trains a domain specific tokenizer based on the data format expected.

-scripts/optimisation_pretraining.py: This script optimises hyperparametes (learning rate, batch size and warm-up ratio).
+[Optimisation](scripts/optimisation_pretraining.py): This script optimises hyperparametes (learning rate, batch size and warm-up ratio).

-XX: This script conducts a full pretraining of the clinical language model for 7 epoches using the optimised hyperparameters.
+[Pretraining](scripts/pretraining.py): This script conducts a full pretraining of the clinical language model for 7 epoches using the optimised hyperparameters.

 XX: This script conducts and evaluates a full fine-tuning of the pretrained model